tusharjain365/Twittify/README.md

 # Twittify

-Twittify is a twitter clone web application made using React.js for frontend and Spring boot for backend along with MongoDB
+Twittify is a twitter clone web application made using React.js for frontend and Spring boot for backend along with MongoDB as Database.
+User can perform all the CRUD operations on tweets and like tweet, retweet other tweets, edit profile, change theme, search other users etc. For styling Material-UI and tailwind css is used.
 ## A simple Demo of the application can be seen here:

 ![twittify](https://github.com/tusharjain365/Twittify/assets/75572829/50a10f33-36a0-4979-86c4-c29041755e03)